 Pizza As A Negotiating Tool

-Homemade pizza negotiation tool 300x300 Pizza As A Negotiating ToolJust in case you need another reason to make a pizza.
+homemade pizza anytime mealJust in case you need another reason to make a pizza.
 Negotiations go better over food!

 Pizza can make everything go better!
 (Fans know this already.)